ummjevel/website/src/docs/get-started/flutter-for/declarative.md

 ---
-title: 선언적 UI 소개
+title: Introduction to declarative UI
-short-title: 선언적 UI
+short-title: Declarative UI
 description: Explains the difference between a declarative and imperative programming style.
 ---